 She joined the School for CEOs team in Summer 2014.
 In February 2018 she completed an MSc Occupational and Organisational Psychology at Northumbria University, specialising in reverse-mentoring.
 In January 2019, she completed her Practitioner Diploma in Executive Coaching with the Academy of Executive Coaching.

 Following her retirement from international sport, Gemma coached netball at Edinburgh Netball Club for two seasons, recording one of the Club's best seasons in 2017-18 when they won the Scottish Cup and Senior Club of the Year.
-She is now U17 Scotland Technical Coach and is President and Co-founder of Edinburgh Accies Netball, a new performance club designed to create a pathway for players with the ambition and potential to perform at elite level.
+In 2018 she co-founded Edinburgh Accies Netball, a new performance club designed to create a pathway for players with the ambition and potential to perform at elite level.
+Accies Netball won the Scottish Cup in their inaugural season and are defending their title in 2019/20.

 June Boyle has extensive international experience in the field of HR and Organisational Effectiveness.
 Her career has predominantly focused on strategic performance and transformations, working alongside CEOs, Executive Boards and senior HR teams to effect change and build organisational renewal.
 She has held various leading HR positions in a career spanning over 35 years with BP (1974-2000), Royal Bank of Scotland (2000-2003), British Telecom (2003-2008), and Lloyds Banking Group (2009-2011).
 In 2011 she moved to YSC, a leading global business psychology consulting practice as a Global Director and Head of Scotland.
 In 2013 she established her portfolio career working as an associate and management consultant focused on leadership development, executive coaching, Business and HR consulting.